halljc76/MarkovPitcherAnalysis/ProjectPaper.md

 $\bullet$ Scoring: Analyzing the states of the base-paths using Markov Chains might be able to answer questions of a team's expected Runs for a particular timeframe, whether it be the next game, season, etc. This could also have applications in calculating WAR (Wins Above Replacement), if it does not already.

 $\bullet$ Analyzing Other Pitchers: Obviously, the applications of this type of stochastic model are far more than just Kershaw's pitches!
-I personally want to make this script into an executable, but I fear that it may overlook necessary data cleaning (e.g., the one at-bat the entire season in which Kershaw threw a changeup... or at least what Statcast thought was a changeup).
+I personally want to make this script into an executable, but I fear that it may overlook necessary data cleaning (e.g., the three at-bats the entire season in which Kershaw threw a changeup... or at least what Statcast thought was a changeup).

 ### Conclusion